ucdavis/HPCCF-franklin-docs/docs/software/cryoem.md

 More information about these modules is available in the [Module Variants](cryoem.md#module-variants) section.
 In general, unless you have access to the three GPU nodes owned by the Al-Bassam lab, you can ignore the Intel variants, and use the CPU `+amd` version for multi-node CPU only jobs and the GPU `+amd` version if you have access to a GPU node.

+If you are completely unfamiliar with Relion, you should start with the [tutorial](https://relion.readthedocs.io/en/release-4.0/SPA_tutorial/index.html).

 !!!
 Note
     Because Relion is GUI driven, you need to `ssh` to Franklin with X11 forwarding enabled.
     Instructions for enabling X11 forwarding can be found in the [Access](../general/access.md#x11-forwarding) section.